Bayesian posterior repartitioning for nested sampling: Numerical examples

 which has a Gaussian form.
 In particular, we set $\mu_{\mxi} = 0$, $\sigma_{\mxi} = 1$ and the number of measurements as $N=20$, so that the likelihood is a Gaussian centred around the true value of $\theta$ with a standard deviation of $\sim 1/\sqrt{20} \approx 0.22$.
 The prior distribution $\mpi(\mtheta)$ is also assumed to be Gaussian $\mtheta \sim \calN (\mu_{\mpi}, \sigma_{\mpi}^2)$, where we set $\mu_{\mpi} = 0$ and $\sigma_{\mpi}=4$.
 Therefore one expects {\em a priori} that the true value of $\mtheta$ will lie in the range $[-12,12]$ with greater than $99.5\%$ probability.
 Finally, we assume the prior distribution of the auxiliary factor $\mbeta$ to be the unit uniform distribution $\mbeta \sim \calU[0,1]$.

 We consider datasets corresponding to a series of true values $\mtheta_{\ast}$ ranging between 5 and 50.
-Figure \ref{fig:prior1} shows the two limiting examples, corresponding to $\mtheta_{\ast} = 5$ and $\mtheta_{\ast} = 50$, respectively.
-It is clear that, in the first case, the likelihood is concentrated well within prior distribution's main body (the centre of the likelihood lies at the $1.25\sigma_\pi$ point of the prior), whereas in the second case the likelihood lies very far into the wings of the prior, which may thus be considered unrepresentative for this data set.

-Figure \ref{fig:1DEach} shows the posterior samples obtained in each case using standard MultiNest without PR, together with the corresponding true Gaussian posterior.
-For the case $\mtheta_{\ast} = 5$, it is clear that the MultiNest samples are consistent with the true posterior, but for $\mtheta_{\ast} = 50$ they differ markedly.
-The behaviour in the latter case is characteristic of a catastrophic failure mode of the NS algorithm in practice for extreme unrepresentative priors, which is discussed in detail in \cite{chen2018improving}.
+Figure \ref{fig:prior1}(a) shows the limiting example for $\mtheta_{\ast} = 50$, where the likelihood lies very far into the wings of the prior and may thus be considered unrepresentative for this data set.
+Figure \ref{fig:prior1}(b) shows the posterior samples obtained using standard MultiNest without PR, together with the corresponding true Gaussian posterior.
+The behaviour in the limiting case is characteristic of a catastrophic failure mode of the NS algorithm in practice for extreme unrepresentative priors.
+This was first discussed in \cite{chen2018improving} and here we take a step further to illustrate and discuss this behaviour in Figure \ref{fig:1DVarNlike} and Section \ref{AP: UG} of the Supplementary Materials.
+Moreover, a discussion on failure probability of standard NS is also presented using the same univariate example as follows.